 A 29 year-old male had been experiencing severe symptoms related to schizophrenia for many years resulting in arrests and multiple hospitalizations.
 An APSS counselor and psychiatrist were assigned following a 12-day hospitalization.
 The client now states that "after years of suffering" and "hearing too many voices", he "got the right treatment" and his life has changed.
 A Peer Partner was also assigned to provide support and assist with the client's employment and resource needs.
 The Peer helped the client prepare for job interviews and referred him to Crossroads for employment training.
 He now works nearly full time and is happily married.
 He also reports no longer hearing voices that had been part of his symptoms.
-Counselors with training in integrated mental health and substance abuse care are available and specialize in treatment for co-occurring disorders.
-In Fiscal Year 2015-16, the two APSS clinics were co-located to the newly renovated Stockton Boulevard complex as a result of the MHSA Capital Facilities project described later in this Annual Update.

-The APSS clinic includes a Peer Partner component, administered by Mental Health America of Northern California, which provides culturally and linguistically relevant advocacy and support for program participants.
+The APSS clinic includes a Peer Partner component, administered by Mental Health America of Northern California. which provides culturally and linguistically relevant advocacy and support for program participants.
 The Peer Partner staff are members of the multidisciplinary team.
 The APSS service array includes; assessment, brief treatment, crisis intervention, case management, rehabilitation, medication management and support, and transition to appropriate specialty mental health services and/or community support.
 Additional program goals include wellness planning, family support, and discharge planning, when appropriate, to community services.